-Teatro Regina Margherita is also worth a visit: the 19th century theatre is a true little gem, a miniature version of Teatro Massimo in Palermo.
+Teatro Regina Margherita is also worth a visit!
+The 19th century theatre is a true little gem with two tiers of balconies: a miniature version of Teatro Massimo in Palermo.
 Several of the churches in town exhibit paintings by Pietro D’Asaro, a famous 17th century artist who was born here and who was clearly inspired by Caravaggio; the most important are in the Chiesa Madre and the Santuario di Santa Maria del Monte.
 The Santuario, dedicated to the Holy Mary, is also particularly noteworthy due to the 16th century statue of the Madonna by Gagini.
 This statue is celebrated every year on the second weekend in July: the festivities last for several days and are called Festa della SS Madonna del Monte.

 On Friday canon shots and drummers herald a solemn procession which makes its way through the main streets of the town: the drummers are followed by groups of young people dressed in historical costumes and the procession is closed by the statue of the Madonna drawn by two oxen.
 Saturday is the day of the candles (“Cerei“, or “Cilii” in Sicilian dialect): the ritual procession is composed of three confraternities bearing burning candles and a symbolic battle for the conquest of the flag to honour the Madonna.
 On Sunday, during the Holy Mass, the population offers the Madonna various gifts (“prummisioni“), passing by the principal staircase of the Sanctuary.
 The festivities are concluded on Sunday evening with a triumphant procession which bears the statue of the Madonna towards the final fireworks on a festive chariot in the shape of a vessel.